aleBello1/control-de-gastos-fake/README.md

 ## Futuras mejoras

+- Desarrollar el servicio de catalogos de categoria de gastos.
+- Desarrollar las pruebas para este servicio.
+- Incorporar este servicio al swagger.
+- Quizas meterle redis y el patron de diseño `Cache-aside pattern` para que se quede en cache el catalogo.
+- Actualizar el readme.
-- Despliegue de la aplicacion en AWS
+- Despliegue de la aplicacion en AWS.
-- Despligue automatico usando jenkins
+- Despligue automatico usando jenkins.

 ---

 # Expense Tracker (Backend)

-Expense Tracker is a backend built with **Spring Boot** and **MongoDB**, designed to manage a budget and multiple expenses made by the user.
-This project provides a RESTful API that allows creating, reading, updating, and deleting expenses, as well as performing the same actions for a single budget.
+**Expense Tracker** is a backend built with **Spring Boot** and **MongoDB**, designed to manage a budget and multiple user expenses.
+This project provides a RESTful API that allows creating, reading, updating, and deleting expenses, as well as performing these same actions for a single budget.

 ## Technologies Used

 - **Spring Boot**: Framework for building Java applications.
-This project uses version `3.4.0`.
+This project specifically uses version `3.4.0`.
-  - **Jakarta Validation**: For validating input data.
+  - **Jakarta Validation**: For input data validation.
-  - **Lifecycle Events**: A class extending `AbstractMongoEventListener` is created, allowing actions to be executed before or after CRUD operations on `Expense` objects.
+  - **Lifecycle Events**: A class extending `AbstractMongoEventListener` is implemented to handle actions before or after any CRUD operation performed on `Expense` objects.
 - **Java**: Main programming language.
 This project uses `JDK 17`.
-- **Maven**: For dependency management and building the project.
+- **Maven**: Build and dependency management tool.
-- **MongoDB**: NoSQL database used to store activities.
+- **MongoDB**: NoSQL database used to store the data.
-- **Postman**: Used to simulate a client making requests to the server and to test API endpoints.
+- **Postman**: Used to simulate API client requests and test endpoints.
-- **JUnit**: Unit testing framework used to verify the correct functionality of methods.
+- **JUnit**: Unit testing framework to verify correct method behavior.
-- **Mockito**: Mocking framework used to simulate dependencies and facilitate isolated unit testing.
+- **Mockito**: Mocking framework to simulate dependencies and simplify isolated unit tests.
-- **Swagger / OpenAPI**: Tool to document and interactively test API endpoints.
+- **Swagger / OpenAPI**: Tool for documenting and interactively testing API endpoints.
-- **Docker**: Allows the application to run in an isolated environment without manually configuring dependencies or versions.
+- **Docker**: Allows running the application in an isolated environment without manually configuring dependencies or versions.

 ## Features

 ### Endpoints

-Organized routes to interact with the user's expenses and budget.
+Organized routes to interact with user expenses and budget.
 Supported operations:

-- **Budget**:
+- **Budget**
-  - Get the budget.
+  - Retrieve the budget.
   - Save the budget.
   - Delete the budget.

 - **Expenses**
   - List all expenses.
-  - Get a specific expense by its ID.
+  - Retrieve a specific expense by ID.
-  - Create new expenses by providing the name, amount, category, and date.
+  - Create new expenses (requires name, amount, category, and date).
   - Update existing expenses.
   - Delete individual expenses.
   - Delete all expenses.

-### Database Manager
+### Database Handling

 - Integration with MongoDB for data manipulation.
-- The NoSQL database contains two collections: one manages budget information, the other manages expense information.
+- The NoSQL database uses two collections:
+  - One for budget information.
+  - One for expense information.

 ### Validations

-The following validations are used:
+The following validations are applied:

-- The **name** and **category** fields of expenses cannot be empty or contain only whitespace.
+- Expense **name** and **category** cannot be empty or contain only whitespace.
-- The **amount** field of an expense cannot be less than or equal to zero.
+- Expense **amount** cannot be less than or equal to zero.
-- The **budget amount** cannot be less than 500 (arbitrary value).
+- Budget **amount** cannot be less than 500 (arbitrary business rule).
-- The **creation date** of the budget cannot be a future date.
+- Budget **creation date** cannot be a future date.

 ### Design Patterns

-- The **MVC** architectural design pattern is used to separate the project’s code into different layers.
+- Architectural pattern **MVC** to separate application logic into layers.
-- The project uses **DTOs** to separate the data exposed in requests and responses from the domain model, improving organization and control of the exchanged information.
+- Use of **DTOs** to separate request/response data from domain models, improving structure and data control.

-### Lifecycle Events for Entity Classes
+### Entity Lifecycle Events

-- Every time an expense is updated, the `updatedAt` field of that document is automatically updated.
+- Every time an expense is updated, its `updatedAt` field is automatically refreshed.

 ### Docker

-This project uses Docker to create an isolated and reproducible runtime environment, ensuring that the application behaves the same on any system.
+This project uses Docker to create a reproducible, isolated runtime environment, ensuring consistent behavior across systems.

 Relevant files:

-- `Dockerfile`: Defines the base image and how to build the project environment.
+- `Dockerfile`: Defines the base image and build instructions for the project environment.
-- `docker-compose.yml`: Orchestrates the services (API and database) to simplify local execution.
+- `docker-compose.yml`: Orchestrates services (API and database) for easier local execution.
 - `.env`: Contains environment variables used by Docker (not included in the repository for security reasons).

 ## Project Structure